PedroLucaV/PedroLucaV/README.md

 # HELLO HUMANS!
-## I'm Pedro Lucas, know a bit about me:
+## I'm Pedro Lucas, know a bit about myself:
 - 👾 Full-Stack student
 - 🎮 Aspiring to be a GameDev
 - 🖥️ Aspiring be an Server-Side DEV